HybZ/haappyears/README.md

 ## Exchanged data

 This application is specific to the CIRB-CIBG IOT platform.
-The data must respect a contract which is represented by the following Json :
+The data is sent every 5 minutes and it must respect a contract which is represented by the following Json :

 ```json
 {